AngleProtocol/angle-docs/guides/README.md

 # 🎓 Guides

-In this section, you will find some preliminary guides to get onboarded to DeFi and to agEUR, Angle's EUR stablecoin.
+In this section, you will find some preliminary guides to get onboarded to DeFi and to the different functionalities of the Angle Protocol.

 {% content-ref url="newbie.md" %}
 [newbie.md](newbie.md)